wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Sending Histogram Distributions

 A histogram distribution allows you to combine multiple points into a complex value that has a single timestamp.
-You can either send metrics data to a histogram port, or send histogram data to any proxy port.
+You can either send metrics data to a specialized histogram port, or send histogram data to a proxy port that accepts histogram data.

 ### Send Data in Wavefront Histogram Format

-You can send data in Wavefront **histogram** format, which includes the aggregation interval, to any proxy port:
+You can send data in Wavefront **histogram** format, which includes the aggregation interval, to a proxy port that is accepting histogram data.
+The ports are defined by `pushListenerPorts` (default: 2878) or `histogramDistListenerPorts` (default: 40000) in the proxy configuration file.

+Here's the syntax:

   ```
   {!M | !H | !D} [<timestamp>] #<points> <metricValue> [... #<points> <metricValue>]